nibscbioinformatics/nf-core-conva/README.md

 2. Install any of [`Docker`](https://docs.docker.com/engine/installation/) or [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility _(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [nf-core-docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_

-3. Download the pipeline and test it on a minimal dataset with a single command:
+3. Download the pipeline and test it on a minimal dataset with a single command in thedirectory above the nf-core-conva directory:

     ```bash
     nextflow run nf-core-conva -profile test,<docker/singularity/podman/shifter/charliecloud/conda/institute>